 is a 4,000-5,000 word thesis on a subject of your choice in negotiation with your tutor.

-a supplementary studio unit to the thesis that gives further opportunity to explore critical and technical areas linking theory to studio practice.
+a supplementary practice unit to the thesis that gives further opportunity to explore critical and technical areas linking theory to practice.